moj-analytical-services/rpackage_training/README.md

 We are going to include two functions in our example package, one that builds a tabulation of data and another that fetches some data from s3 before building the tabulation.
-The functions omit things like data validation and error handling that you should include in real produciton code.
+The functions omit things like data validation and error handling that you should include in real production code.

 In a package, functions must be saved in .R files in the R/ folder.
 You can have multiple functions in a single script (suggestions about how to organise your functions is available